-The BOSR is comfortable with the RIF Liaisons channeling stakeholder feedback, making recommendations to the EIM Governing Body, and developing comprehensive work products, as needed.
+The BOSR is comfortable with the RIF Liaisons channeling stakeholder feedback, making recommendations, and developing comprehensive work products.
 Broad participation and greater depth of contribution by stakeholders will improve both the RIF review process and the operation of the EIM.
 The RIF Liaisons are well situated to facilitate the communication of the EIM regional stakeholders concerns.
 The discussions during RIF meetings among its members provides useful information to the BOSR and the SAC as its members gain and understanding of the EIM and how it works.